Bobby's Logo

 Syntech is an american company which distributed several DX7 products:

-- a 10 soundbanks set which seems to have been extracted from the same file (I ignore if it was originally a ROM cartridge, a floppy disk, a software,...)
+- a 10 soundbanks set which seems to have been extracted from the same file (I don't know if it was originally a ROM cartridge, a floppy disk, a software,...)

 - a 64 patches ROM cartridge